DeNederlandscheBank/nifigator/docs/index.rst

    PDF documents pipeline <02_adding_document_data>
    Adding annotations <03_adding_annotations>
    Using a SPARQL endpoint <04_using a SPARQL endpoint>
-   Introduction to NifVector graphs <05_using a NifVector graph>
+   NifVector graphs <05_using a NifVector graph>
-   Creating a NifVector graph <06_creating a nifvec graph>
+   Creating NifVector graphs <06_creating a nifvec graph>
-   Using a NifVector graph for sentence similarities and searching <07_Sentence similarities>
+   Sentence similarities en text search <07_Sentence similarities>
+   SPARQL queries for NifVector <08_SPARQL queries for NifVector>
    Using Ontolex-Lemon <10_using_a_lemon_termbase>
    Contributions & Help <contributing>
    License <license>